Research

 Current research

-In collaboration with Professor Simón Méndez-Ferrer (University of Cambridge), my current study investigates the regulatory mechanisms of cholinergic signaling in generating GVH responses from donor lymphocytes in both mice and humans.
+In collaboration with Professor Simón Méndez-Ferrer (University of Cambridge), my current study investigates the regulatory mechanisms of cholinergic signalling in generating GVH responses from donor lymphocytes in both mice and humans.
 Building on our preclinical models and clinical observations, this research has the potential to propose a promising target for reducing the risk of GVHD pathogenesis following allogeneic HSCT.